 What Does it Mean for Me?

 What I hate most about my daughter’s diagnosis is what other people say.
-Most of the time it comes from well-meaning family.
+Most of the time it comes from well-meaning family members.
 Here are some of the non-solicited words I and other parents hear from well-meaning family and friends:

 She is just spoiled!